mv/codework/vim/macvim/macvim-alloy.md

     make

-    # To test:
+    # To execute:
     open MacVim/build/Release/MacVim.app

-    # To install: drag 'MacVim.app' to your location
+    # To install: drag 'MacVim.app' to your Appllications folder or elsewhere
     open MacVim/build/Release

 ##
 ## if ruby.h compilation problems